Alva T. Matthews: Awards and organizations

 Matthews was a member of the American Society of Civil Engineers, the American Society of Mechanical Engineers, and the New York State Society of Professional Engineers.

 Matthews was a board member of the Society of Women Engineers (1967), serving as the National Procedures Chair in 1968, and the New York Section Chair in 1964.
 Matthews was the host chair of the first International Conference of Women Engineers and Scientists (ICWES) in New York City in 1964.

 In 1971, Matthews received the Society of Women Engineers Achievement Award for her meritorious contributions to the field of engineering mechanics and applied mathematics in the area of shock analysis, elasticity and structural design.

 Personal life

 Matthews married Abby Richard “Hap” Solomon in 1959.
 Solomon was an engineer who started working at the Xerox Corporation in 1961, located in Rochester, New York.
 They moved to New Canaan, CT in 1976 and had their only daughter, Stephanie Solomon, born in 1977.
 Stephanie earned a BA in psychology from Cornell University and MBA from Columbia University.

 Matthews retired in 1982.
-She passed away in 2022 at the age of 88 in New Canaan, CT.
+She died in 2022 at the age of 88 in New Canaan, CT.